kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-40-expose-workload-apigateway.md

   >**NOTE:** If you don't specify a Namespace for your Service, the default APIRule Namespace is used.

-2. Call the endpoint by sending a `GET` request to the HttpBin Service.
+2. Call the endpoint by sending a `GET` request to the HTTPBin Service.

     ```bash
     curl -ik -X GET https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/ip